turingschool/curriculum/source/projects/feed_engine.markdown

 The application will host multiple users and their respective activity feeds.
 Think Tumblr, but with service API support both as a publisher and consumer.

 * Feeds show posts in descending chronological order
-* Activities should be paginated to show a reasonable number of elements per page.
+* Feed items should be paginated to show a reasonable number of elements per page
     * Various paging and scrolling approaches may be considered valid

 #### Public Visitor